We've independently reviewed this article to make sure it's as accurate as we can make it.

 A sparking microwave can be scary.
 Luckily, it’s usually not dangerous.

 Unplugging your microwave and removing metal from the inside will help stop most sparks in their tracks.
-If it looks like there’s a faulty electrical component, your best bet is to call in the experts.
-That will keep you safe and keep your microwave from sparking in the future.
+If it looks like there’s a faulty electrical component, I recommend you call an expert to stay safe and keep your microwave from sparking in the future.

-If you’ve found this guide helpful, why not check out some of our other articles and sign up for our mailing list?
+If you’ve found this guide helpful, why not check out some of our other articles below and sign up for our newsletter?